3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 router.register('', PostViewSet, basename='posts')
 urlpatterns = router.urls
 ```
-It's not really clear if writing a little less code is worth the tradeoff in readability and customization
+It's not really clear if writing a little less code is worth the tradeoff in readability and customization.
+A good rule of thumb is to start with views and URLs.
+As your API grows in complexity if you find
+yourself repeating the same endpoint patterns over and over again, then look to viewsets and
+routers.
+Until then, keep things simple.

+## Schemas and documentation

 ## Tutorial summary
 Rest - Representational state transfer